-This classification includes properties zoned PUD and contains mixed-use developments.
-The properties with this classification tend to be large enough to contain large PUDs and redevelopments.
+This classification will include properties zoned PUD and contain mixed-use developments.
+The properties with this classification tend to be large enough to contain large PUD developments and redevelopments.
 Located in the Downtown Core, along Peachtree Industrial Boulevard and at major intersections, the PUD classification is intended to allow for creative land planning and design that cannot be achieved under standard zoning districts.
-Due to their size and locations, these developments and redevelopments will be catalytic for the area and extremely important to the City.
-Buildings heights may be taller and setbacks reduced to allow for developments that are unique to Duluth.
+Due to their size and locations, these developments and redevelopments will be catalytic for the area and extremely important to city.
+Buildings heights may be taller and setbacks reduced to allow for remarkable developments that are unique to Duluth.